eoinkelly/rails-relationship-examples/README.md

 ### How many possible kinds of relationship?

-Consider a single directed relationship between a and b.
-There are 4 possible relationships:
+Consider a single directed relationship from A to B. There are 4 possible kinds of relationship:

-1. a has at most one b (0..1)
+1. A has at most one B (0..1)
-1. a has exactly on b (1)
+1. A has exactly one B (1)
-1. a has at least one b (1..N)
+1. A has at least one B (1..N)
-1. a has 0 to many b (0..N)
+1. A has 0 to many B (0..N)

 There are 4 cases.
-There are also 4 cases in the reverse direction.
-This means there are  16 possible kinds of bi-directional relationship.
+There are also 4 cases in the reverse direction from B to A. This means there are 16 possible kinds of bidirectional relationship.

 These are the 16 possible bidirectional relationships: